-Risk Exposure Risk Assessment Risk Management and Control Financial Risks Interest rate risk Foreign currency risk Credit risk Liquidity risk Equity price risk Capital management Market Risks Economic and political conditions Competition Performance / Completion Risks Suppliers Contractors Regulatory Risks Government regulations Changes to Philippine (Monitoring and Measurement Process) The Company has adopted a risk management policy that establishes a culture of disclosing, evaluating and managing risks, from the Board and throughout the organization toward achieving its goals and objectives, which include, among others, the protection and preservation its employees' and clients' safety and welfare, the value and condition of its properties and assets, and its local and global reputation.
-The Company aligns its risk appetite with its long-term strategic objectives.
-In order to mitigate risk exposures, the Company continues to exercise fiscal prudence and adopt what it considers conservative financial and operational controls.
-(Structures, Procedures, Actions Taken) The Risk Management Committee is tasked to perform and carry out the following responsibilities related to Risk Management: 1) Review the adequacy and effectiveness of the Company's policies and procedures relating to the identification, analysis, management, monitoring and reporting of financial and non-financial risks.
-2) Ensure that management sufficiently and swiftly manages risks, (i.e. reduction and mitigation across operating units) especially those categorized as having high impact with high probability of occurring.
-3) Advise the Board, in consultation with management, on the overall risk management program of the Company as it relates to its risk appetite and strategic Iaws and regulations The Company also has an Enterprise Risk Management Committee (ERMC) which is an oversight committee created to act as the monitoring body for the individual risk management activities of the Company.
-The ERMC has the responsibility of developing a formal framework to assist the Company in managing its risks and is mandated to report regularly to the Risk Management Committee on any risk concerns. direction.
-4) May engage a consultant for a more independent assessment of the risk management infrastructure and review different units' best practice.
+Dial.
+France area Risk Assessment Risk Management and Control Risk Exposure (Monitoring and Measurement Process) (Structures, Procedures, Actions Taken) Financial Risks The Company has adopted a risk The Risk Management Committee is tasked to Interest rate risk management policy that establishes a perform and carry out the following Foreign currency risk culture of disclosing, evaluating and responsibilities related to Risk Management: Credit risk managing risks, from the Board and Liquidity risk throughout the organization toward 1) Review the adequacy and effectiveness of Equity price risk achieving its goals and objectives, which the Company's policies and procedures Capital management include, among others, the protection and relating to the identification, analysis, Market Risks preservation its employees' and clients' management, monitoring and reporting of Economic and political safety and welfare, the value and condition financial and non-financial risks. conditions of its properties and assets, and its local Competition and global reputation.
+The Company aligns 2) Ensure that management sufficiently and Performance / its risk appetite with its long-term strategic swiftly manages risks, (i.e. reduction and Completion Risks objectives. mitigation across operating units) especially Suppliers In ander to mitimate vial, amazanas the those categorized as having high impact Contractors In order to mitigate risk exposures, the with high probability of occurring. - Danulatani Bialia Company continues to exercise fiscal prudence and adopt what it considers 3) Advise the Board, in consultation with Regulatory RisksGovernment conservative financial and operational management, on the overall risk regulations controls. management program of the Company as it Changes to Philippine Controls. relates to its risk appetite and strategic laws and regulations The Company also has an Enterprise Risk direction. iaws and regulations Management Committee (ERMC) which is un codon. an oversight committee created to act as 4) May engage a consultant for a more Hazard Risks the monitoring body for the individual risk independent assessment of the risk Natural disasters , ·

+Risk Exposure Risk Assessment (Monitoring and Measurement Process) Risk Management and Control (Structures, Procedures, Actions Taken) IT Risks Primary data center risk Mission critical business application risk Internet connection risk Hacking risk IT solution acquisition risk management activities of the Company.
+The ERMC has the responsibility of developing a formal framework to assist the Company in managing its risks and is mandated to report regularly to the Risk Management Committee on any risk concerns. management infrastructure and review different units' best practice.
 5) Meet separately with the Chief Risk Officer to discuss any matters that the Committee believes should be discussed privately.
 6) Review the details of the Company's related party transactions.